 More information can be found at the Putnam Competition website.
 Interested students interested should contact Paul Oser (firstname.lastname@example.org).

-Come join the fun!
-Match your mathematical wits with over 300 fellow students at over 50 schools. $950 in regional prizes will be awarded.
+In this contest you can match your mathematical wits with over 300 fellow students at over 50 schools.
+Up to $950 in regional prizes have been awarded in past competitions.

-Contestants will compete by taking a two and one-half hour exam on their own campus (so you won't even have to drive anywhere!) between 9:00 and 11:30 AM on Saturday, October 26th.
+Contestants typically compete by taking a two and one-half hour exam on their own campus (so you won't even have to drive anywhere!) in late October.

 More information can be found at the VTRMC website.
 Interested students should contact Paul Oser (email@example.com).